Teaching English idioms with EBC’s Dr TEFL

 - Keep your eyes peeled!
 You almost hit that cyclist!

 - He didn’t come home or call.
 So he’ll be in the dog house for a long time.

 - We just laid on the couch all weekend and vegged out.

 - If you accomplish two things with one action, you are killing two birds with one stone.

 - Why don’t we play it by ear?
 I can’t make any concrete plans right now.

 - It’s been one of those days.
 I was late, it rained, my checking account is overdrawn, and now I have to work overtime.

 If all has gone well, your students should be happy they learned new ways of using English that help them in everyday speech.

 Now get them to try out what they learned.
-Manage a round-the-class exercise where each student must say at least one sentence using the one or more of the idioms.
+Finally, manage a round-the-class exercise where each student must say at least one sentence using one or more idioms.